Jmuhleman/pw_CLD/pw4/CLD_Labo04_Butty_Muhlemann.md

 >3.
 Compare the response times shown by the test tool and the App Engine console.
 Explain the difference.

-We got 20s for the second burst with the dswrite controller.
+We got 20 seconds for the second burst with the dswrite controller.
 And 20.46 seconds for the test tools for 95% of the requests.

-The network latency may impair the results between both performance analysis tools.
-Vegeta is measuring the response time from the clients perspective.
-That includes network latency from local network.
-Whereas Google metrics may measure the latency closer to the server PaaS.
+Network latency can affect the results between the two performance analysis tools.
+Vegeta measures response time from the client perspective.
+This includes network latency from the local network.
+While Google metrics may measure latency closer to the server PaaS.

 >5.
-Let’s suppose you become suspicious that the algorithm for the automatic scaling of instances is not >working correctly.
+Let’s suppose you become suspicious that the algorithm for the automatic scaling of instances is not working correctly.
 Imagine a way in which the algorithm could be broken.
-Which measures shown in the >console would you use to detect this failure?
+Which measures shown in the console would you use to detect this failure?

 The measures we could use to suspect a failure in the algorithm could be :

-- Instances number: Spikes or drops in these metrics can indicate potential issues with scaling.
+- Number of instances: Spikes or drops in these metrics can indicate potential scaling issues.

-- Resource Utilization: Overall resource utilization across the project, including CPU, memory, and network usage.
-Anomalies in resource    utilization may indicate scaling issues or inefficiencies.
+- Resource usage: Overall resource usage across the project, including CPU, memory, and network usage.
+Anomalies in resource utilization can indicate scaling issues or inefficiencies.

-- Cost Analysis: Analyze the cost breakdown for your project to identify any unexpected increases in costs associated with instances or other resources.
-Over-provisioning or inefficient scaling can lead to higher-than-expected costs.
+- Cost analysis: Analyze the cost breakdown for the project to identify unexpected increases in the cost of instances or other resources.
+Over-provisioning or inefficient scaling can lead to higher than expected costs.

-- Instance Count: Monitoring the number of instances running at any given time can help identify if the algorithm is creating too many or too few instances.
+- Instance count: Monitoring the number of instances running at any given time can help determine if the algorithm is algorithm is creating too many or too few instances.

-- Response Time: Monitoring response times for specific tasks or operations can help identify if the algorithm is creating instances that are slow to respond or taking too long to complete tasks.
+- Response time: Monitoring response times for specific tasks or operations can help determine if the algorithm is creating instances that are slow to respond or taking too long to complete tasks.